frictionlessdata/tableschema-js/README.md

 `cast`: every `string` value will be casted using `email` format, `number` will be tried as a `currency` format, and `date` - as `any` format

 ### Validate
-Given a schema as JSON object, `validate` returns `Promise`, which success for a valid JSON Table Schema, or reject with array of errors.
+Given a schema as JSON object, `validate` returns `Promise`, which success for a valid Table Schema, or reject with array of errors.

 ```javascript
 var validate = require('tableschema').validate;